tale-toul/ocp-aws/README.md

 ### Component creation with loops

-Many of the components in the infrastructure are instantiated more than once to add high availability and possibly load balancing to the cluster, this is the case of the availability zones, subnets, nat gateways, master infra and worker instances, etc.  In all cases the instances of these components are similar so it is possible to use a loop to create them instead of using a definition block for each one; with the use of loops the terraform manifest is more compact an aesier to maintain.
+Many of the components in the infrastructure are comprised of more than one instance to add high availability and possibly load balancing to the cluster, this is the case of the availability zones, subnets, nat gateways, master infra and worker instances, etc.  In all cases the instances of these components are similar so it is possible to use a loop to create them instead of using a definition block for each one; with the use of loops the terraform manifest is more compact an aesier to maintain.
 In the case of the infra and worker instances the number is controlled by variables (**infra_count**, **worker_count**) with a default value of 3, but they can be modified by the user to create the desired amount of infra and worker nodes.

 Other components, like the subnets, are fixed to a number of 3, to refelec the number of availability zones in most of the regions.